Yvan Griboval: Sailing

 Yvan Griboval has worked as a "factory skipper" at the beginning of the 80’s for the Chantiers Bénéteau and sometimes also for the chantiers Jeanneau and Kirié, for which he won many classical French races: Semaine de La Rochelle, Semaine de Marseille, Course Croisière Edhec, etc. Yvan Griboval has run several transatlantic races for the Chantiers Bénéteau: Twostar on First, La Rochelle - La Nouvelle Orléans on Maison Phénix, Transat en Double on Maison Phénix III, where he finished second or third in his class.
 Running in the Route du Rhum 82 on Maison Phénix II, again on a sailing ship Bénéteau, he has to give up because of a breakdown of autopilot.

 Whitbread 1985-86

 Yvan Griboval took part in the win of L’Esprit d’Équipe with Lionel Péan in the Whitbread 1985-86 (now the Volvo Ocean Race), the crewed race around the world.
 This French win in 1986 has only been renewed in 2012 (Franck Cammas and his crew on Groupama).

 The watershed to communication

-Yvan Griboval has then put his experience and know-how at the service of companies as from 1987–88, to guide them in their event-driven communication processes based on the exploitation of the Yachting in general and the Sailing, of its competitions, of its champions.
+Yvan Griboval has then put his experience and know-how at the service of companies as from 1987 to 1988, to guide them in their event-driven communication processes based on the exploitation of the Yachting in general and the Sailing, of its competitions, of its champions.